DigitalVS/ZDI-USB-Probe/README.md

 ## Hardware Description

+Hardware is based on RP2040 microcontroller and its PIO (Programmable I/O) subsystem with DMA data transfer.
+This ensures accurate signal waveforms and reliable communication with the target device for all supported ZDI speeds, from 1MHz to 8MHz.

+As it's already mentioned, software can be used either with RP Pico board, or with a PCB made specifically for this project, named __ZDI USB Probe__.
+Both ways are described further in this document.

 ### Using RP Pico Development Board

-Dedicated ZDI USB Probe is based on RP2040 MCU but its functionality can be used with sole RP Pico board as well.
+Dedicated __ZDI USB Probe__ is based on RP2040 MCU but its functionality can be used with sole RP Pico board as well.
 Minimal configuration is shown on the following schematic diagram.

 <img src="./images/RP_Pico_Board.png" width="640" alt="ZDI USB Board">

 ### Using ZDI USB Probe Board

-Using dedicated ZDI USB Probe board instead of the RP Pico has numerous advantages:
+Using dedicated __ZDI USB Probe__ board instead of the RP Pico has numerous advantages:

-* Contains six pin ICD connector to connect to the target device, and USB-C on the other side to connect with a PC computer
+* Contains six pin ICD connector to connect to the target device, and USB-C to connect with a PC computer
 * Level shifters for ZDA and ZCL lines supporting 1.8V to 5V signal voltages
 * Overvoltage protection on a ZDA and ZCL lines and ESD protection on a ZDA, ZCL and reset lines
-* Protection for connecting target device VCC to at least 6.5V
+* Tolerates target device VCC voltages to at least 6.5V
-* Open drain handling of target device reset signal
+* Open drain reset signal output
 * Very small target device power supply load of less than 1mA
 * Reliable communication on all ZDI speeds (up to 8MHz)

 ## Software